chocolate-icecream/pancakekit/README.md

 # Pancake Kit

-Pancake Kit aims to make adding a user interface to your Python script as easy as a pancake.
+Pancake Kit aims to provide a handy user interface to your Python script.
 It provides GUI as a lightweight web app powered by Flask.
-Best for daily use!

 ## Quick Tasting

-The great lesson of pancake cooking is that being simple is awesome.
-For PancakeKit, you only need to memorize three steps.
+A good lesson of pancake cooking is that being simple is awesome.
+PancakeKit tries to make GUI preparation as easy as a pancake.

 ```python
 from pancakekit import Pancake